Interest-free days — BNZ Advantage Visa Classic and BNZ Advantage Visa Platinum credit cards

 When do these changes take effect?

-The number of interest-free days will reduce on your statement that begins on or after 3 February 2026.
+The number of interest-free days will reduce for statements beginning on or after 3 February 2026.

 How can I find my payment due date?